tlshaheen/api_docs/doc/people_api.md

 * last_name - last name search parameter
 * city - city of the primary address of people to match
 * state - state of the primary address of people to match
+* sex - sex of the people to match (optional, M or F)
+* birthdate - Date of birth of the people to match

 ### Example